awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Average agent incoming connecting time<a name="htm-avg-agent-incoming-connecting-time"></a>

 The average time between when contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.
+This is the ring time for configurations where the agent is not set to auto\-answer\.

 No equivalent to this metric is available in the `GetMetricData` API\.